cfengine/documentation/guide/latest-release/known-issues.markdown

 * `cf-promises --show-classes` and `cf-promises --show-vars` will only show classes and variables found on a first pass through the policy, since `cf-promises` does not evaluate agent promises.
 * the CFEngine protocol versions 1 and 2 are incompatible (the latter is based on TLS).
 You must migrate your entire site to 3.6.0 **or** run a second policy server **or** arrange for an alternate policy distribution method when the policy server is not available.
 * Mission Portal LDAP integration is very slow.
 Will be fixed in a future release.
+* dmidecode inventory on RedHat4 dost not work.
+This is due to old versions of dmidecode not providing a reliable way to extract the information.
+We will make the fact that older versions are not supported more apperent in the UI.